- Home

 To submit a Second Choice, repeat the process above.
 We recommend selecting BMSc as your Second Choice, too (see strategies for submitting ITR).

-You can submit your online ITR as many times as you want but the last ITR you submit on or before March 31st will be the one that "sticks".
+You can submit your online ITR as many times as you want and each new submission over-writes the last submission (both choices).
+The last ITR that you submit on or before April 2nd will be the one that "sticks".

 Students forget to select Schulich School of Medicine & Dentistry as their faculty!